whosethere/BeetLoaderAnalytics/readme.md

 ### Comparative Analysis and Model Evaluation

 **Project Overview**:
 This part of my project involved comparing two datasets: the beet loader and trucks datasets.
-I developed a methodology to effectively combine and analyze them, evaluating the potential for creating a unified model.
+I developed a methodology to combine and analyze them, evaluating the potential for creating a unified model.

 **Implementation Details**:
 **File**: